-ACTIVITY 2 Draw Your COMMUNITY'S Ideal Condition
+Draw Your COMMUNITY'S Ideal Condition

-Using the feedback you collected, draw the ideal state your COMMUNITY has said they want to be in:

-Summarize what you drew in 1-2 sentences:

-Compare this drawing to the one you did in Activity 1.
+Using the feedback you collected, draw the ideal state your COMMUNITY has said they want to be in: Summerize what you draw in 1.2 centenges: Summarize what you drew in 1-2 sentences: Compare this drawing to the one you did in Activity 1.
 Are they the same?
 What are the similarities?
 What are the differences?